topel-research-group/Bamboozle/README.md

 ## Features to add

 * Allow -c flag to accept multiple contigs
-* Add try/except statement for samtools
+* Add try/except statement for samtools to ensure v1.3.1 or later is installed